small-tech/site.js/README.md

 ## Build and test from source

-Site.js is built using and supports the latest Node.js LTS (currently version 10.16.3; on October 22nd, 2019, we are scheduled to move to Node 12 LTS when it becomes the active branch).
+Site.js is built using and supports the latest Node.js LTS (currently version 10.16.0; after October 22nd, 2019, we are scheduled to move to Node 12 LTS when it becomes the active branch).

 ### Install the source and run tests